rayshift/translatefgo/README.md

 - A partial Indonesian translation is now available.

 ### Installation
-Requirements: Android 7-14+ are supported.
+Requirements: Android 7-15+ are supported.
 Root is not required.
-Shizuku is required on some modern devices.
+Shizuku may be required on some modern devices.

 1. Ensure you have the latest Fate/Grand Order installed.
 2. Log into Fate/Grand Order JP to ensure your game data is up to date - click "Download" if promoted for a data update.
 Afterwards, close the application.